 Fresh cranberries and the cranberry jelly make this dish so festive, and give a lovely red colour to it, which looks beautiful as part of the Christmas spread.

 This brussel sprout recipe is also a super quick dish to make.
 Even better, it re-heats beautifully, and creates a lovely flavour if you make the classic post Christmas Bubble and Squeak (one of my favourite parts of Christmas!)

-- 100 g smoked tofu either use our Facon recipe or use a pre-bought smoked tofu, available from most health food shops
+- 100 g smoked tofu (or a small packet) (either use our Facon recipe or use a pre-bought smoked tofu, available from most health food shops)

-- 2 tbsp cranberry jelly pre-bought, or make your own if feeling particularly adventurous
+- 2 tablespoon cranberry jelly (pre-bought, or make your own if feeling particularly adventurous)

-- 1 tbsp olive oil or oil of choice for frying
+- 1 tablespoon olive oil (or oil of choice for frying)

 - ½ teaspoon black pepper

 - Cut the hard ends off the sprouts, and discard the outer layer.
 Make a cross with a knife on the bottom of each sprout.